Roy Keane: Ipswich Town

-National team
+Republic of Ireland and Aston Villa

 On 5 November 2013, the FAI announced that Martin O'Neill had been made the Republic of Ireland manager and that Keane had been made the assistant manager.
 Their first match was against Latvia at the Aviva Stadium in a 3–0 victory on 15 November 2013.
 After Neil Lennon left Celtic at the end of the 2013–14 season, Keane looked set to become the new manager of the Hoops.
 Martin O'Neill admitted he wouldn't stand in his way of taking over the reins at Celtic Park.
 Keane, however, remained as assistant manager of Ireland and asked not to be considered for the job.
 Keane later stated that he was on the verge of taking the Celtic job and had met with the Celtic owner Dermot Desmond but felt "they didn't make him feel wanted enough" and rejected the offer.

-Keane later became the new assistant manager of Aston Villa, combining his role with Villa and Ireland.
+On 1 July 2014, Keane was confirmed as Aston Villa's new assistant manager, working alongside manager Paul Lambert.
+He combined this role with his position with the Republic of Ireland.

 In October 2014, Keane caused controversy after his book was released before crucial Euro 2016 qualifiers against Gibraltar and Germany.
 Martin O'Neill, however, rejected the claims that it was a distraction.

 A month later, before Ireland's crucial qualifier against Scotland, Keane was involved in an incident with a fan in the team hotel.
 An ambulance for the fan was called as well as the Garda Síochána, but no arrests or complaints were made.
 The FAI and Martin O'Neill came out in support of Keane after the incident.
 It later emerged that CCTV footage exonerated Keane of any wrongdoing.
 The man involved in the incident is Brendan Grace's son-in-law Frank Gillespie, who is believed to have asked Keane to sign a copy of Keane's autobiography The Second Half.
 Keane refused to do so, and Gillespie confronted Keane but then collapsed and an ambulance was called to the hotel.
 Grace stated that Gillespie and Keane were "old buddies".

 After the Scotland game, Keane claimed that Everton were putting pressure on the Irish players like Séamus Coleman and James McCarthy (who missed the Scotland match through injury) to pull out of international squads; Everton chairman Bill Kenwright refuted this claim, saying Keane says "stupid things".
 Then-Everton manager Roberto Martínez also dismissed Keane's comments.

 Again Keane was in the headlines after a heated press conference with journalists before the United States match.
 Keane got in a row with a journalist after he was questioned if he was becoming a distraction from the Republic of Ireland cause.
 Eamon Dunphy called on the FAI and Martin O'Neill to stop Keane from giving interviews to end the circus of media attention around him.

-In November 2018, Keane and O'Neill left their jobs by "mutual agreement".
+On 28 November 2014, Keane quit his role as assistant manager at Aston Villa to concentrate on his assistant manager role with Ireland.